~ BIO ~

 Jennifer was commissioned by the Philadelphia Flyers pro-hockey team to sculpt six Hall of Fame inductees for the Wells Fargo Centers Hall of Fame from 2004-2015.

 Jennifer is now currently working on a 6-foot bronze monument of the World Champion Woman Kickboxer from Chester PA.
-Fredia ”The Cheetah” Gibbs to be installed at Cabrini College in 2020.
+Fredia ”The Cheetah” Gibbs to be installed at (Location to be determined.)

 Jennifer resides in Doylestown PA. with her husband Paul Petry and teachers adult sculpture classes at the Wayne Art Center for the past 15 years.
 She has two adult children, Jason and Laura.
 She was born in Atlantic City N.J. in 1961.